openfga/openfga/documentation/list_objects/list_objects.md

 // find all tuples of form `document:...#viewer@user:*`
 e.
 ConnectedObjects(user:*, document#viewer) → [document:5#viewer]
 ```

+> NOTE: in the code, to avoid an extra database query, we compute 1e together with 1b.

 Next, we apply recursion on each result we got.